Get exclusive updates as we build the industry’s first automated, multi-account Unified Managed Household. SIGN UP NOW

 The success of an investment account is tied to the success of the entire household portfolio, encompassing various assets and retirement accounts.
 Managing the household as a whole, rather than individual accounts, is crucial for a winning strategy.

 Traditional tax harvesting technology typically focuses on individual accounts and lacks the ability to work at the household level.
-However, with advancements such as LifeYield Tax Harvesting, advisors now have access to technology that can optimize tax outcomes across the entire household portfolio.
+However, with advancements such as SEI LifeYield Tax Harvesting, advisors now have access to technology that can optimize tax outcomes across the entire household portfolio.
 This holistic approach ensures that all accounts work together in a coordinated manner, maximizing tax efficiency and overall investment success.

-By leveraging comprehensive tax harvesting solutions like LifeYield, advisors can effectively navigate the complexities of tax management, optimize outcomes for clients, and create a winning investment strategy that encompasses the entire household portfolio.
+By leveraging comprehensive tax harvesting solutions like SEI LifeYield, advisors can effectively navigate the complexities of tax management, optimize outcomes for clients, and create a winning investment strategy that encompasses the entire household portfolio.

-Choosing LifeYield Tax Harvesting For Your Firm
+Choosing SEI LifeYield Tax Harvesting For Your Firm

-Choosing LifeYield’s Tax Harvesting solution for your firm offers numerous benefits and addresses the challenges associated with traditional tax harvesting methods.
+Choosing SEI LifeYield’s Tax Harvesting solution for your firm offers numerous benefits and addresses the challenges associated with traditional tax harvesting methods.

 Offsetting income or capital gains has long been a tedious process, typically involving multiple spreadsheets of accounts and holdings running through complex formulas and macros to identify and organize meticulous trades.
 This process can be error-prone and labor-intensive, requiring several days or even weeks to execute for a book of clients.
-LifeYield’s Tax Harvesting Engine streamlines this process by instantly identifying and utilizing all opportunities to harvest gains and losses across a client’s accounts and holdings.
+SEI LifeYield’s Tax Harvesting Engine streamlines this process by instantly identifying and utilizing all opportunities to harvest gains and losses across a client’s accounts and holdings.

-LifeYield’s Tax Harvesting Engine goes beyond the basic offsetting of gains and losses.
-It integrates seamlessly with LifeYield’s other tax efficiency APIs, allowing for the generation of tax alpha for clients.
+SEI LifeYield’s Tax Harvesting Engine goes beyond the basic offsetting of gains and losses.
+It integrates seamlessly with SEI LifeYield’s other tax efficiency APIs, allowing for the generation of tax alpha for clients.
 This means that the technology not only helps to minimize tax liabilities but also actively enhances after-tax returns for clients, providing a competitive edge for your firm.

-Additionally, LifeYield is able to handle multiple accounts effortlessly.
+Additionally, SEI LifeYield is able to handle multiple accounts effortlessly.
 Traditional advisor technology platforms often lack the capability to accommodate multiple accounts within a unified managed household.
-However, LifeYield’s technology is designed to handle the complexity of managing multiple accounts and provides a comprehensive solution for tax harvesting at scale.
+However, SEI LifeYield’s technology is designed to handle the complexity of managing multiple accounts and provides a comprehensive solution for tax harvesting at scale.
 This scalability makes it an ideal choice for firms of any size, including the largest financial institutions in the world.

-By choosing LifeYield, your firm can benefit from a proven tax-efficient solution that solves complex challenges and delivers tangible results.
+By choosing SEI LifeYield, your firm can benefit from a proven tax-efficient solution that solves complex challenges and delivers tangible results.
 The technology not only saves time and reduces manual effort but also enhances the overall tax efficiency and after-tax returns for clients.
-Whether you are a small advisory firm or a large financial institution, LifeYield’s Tax Harvesting solution can help you optimize your tax strategies and provide value to your clients.
+Whether you are a small advisory firm or a large financial institution, SEI LifeYield’s Tax Harvesting solution can help you optimize your tax strategies and provide value to your clients.

-Selecting LifeYield’s Tax Harvesting solution for your firm offers the advantages of streamlining the tax harvesting process, generating tax alpha for clients, and effortlessly handling multiple accounts.
-With its proven track record and ability to address complex tax efficiency challenges at scale, LifeYield’s technology is a valuable tool for enhancing your firm’s tax optimization capabilities.
+Selecting SEI LifeYield’s Tax Harvesting solution for your firm offers the advantages of streamlining the tax harvesting process, generating tax alpha for clients, and effortlessly handling multiple accounts.
+With its proven track record and ability to address complex tax efficiency challenges at scale, SEI LifeYield’s technology is a valuable tool for enhancing your firm’s tax optimization capabilities.

 Questions about Tax Harvesting?